jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 Downloading the Available Encodings Report
 ==========================================

-The Available Encodings report provides detailed information about the video files that you have uploaded.
+The Available Encodings report is a comma separated values (.csv) file that provides detailed information about the video files that you have uploaded.
 This report includes the status of the encoding and hosting process for each video file that you have uploaded, the identifier for the video, and the URLs for each encoding format.
+The edX encoding and hosting process produces these alternative formats to ensure optimal playback quality for your learners.

-The Available Encodings report is a comma separated values (.csv) file that you can view in a spreadsheet application or text editor.
+You can view the Available Encodings report in a spreadsheet application or text editor.

 To download the Available Encodings report, follow these steps.

 #.
 Open the course in Studio.

 #.
-Select **Content**, then **Video Uploads**.
+On the **Content** menu, select **Video Uploads**.

 #.
-Click **Download available encodings (.csv)**.
+On the **Video Uploads** page, click **Download available encodings
+   (.csv)**.

 #.
 Use a spreadsheet application or text editor to open the .csv file.